LaiAnTan/42KL-Piscine-C/README.md

 # 42KL-Piscine
-# a collection of programs from the 42KL Piscine.
+A collection of programs from the 42KL Piscine.